vitest-dev/vitest/docs/guide/index.md

 ### `vitest source`

 Run only tests that cover a list of source files.
-Works with static lazy imports, but not the dynamic once.
+Works with static lazy imports, but not the dynamic ones.
 All files should be relative to root folder.

 Useful to run with [`lint-staged`](https://github.com/okonet/lint-staged) or with your CI setup.